 This policy establishes guidelines and requirements for conducting surveys at Santa Fe Community College (SFCC or College).
-The purpose of this policy is to ensure that surveys are designed appropriately, conducted in a manner that provides maximum benefit to campus constituencies while minimizing redundancy and frequency.

 Scope and Applicability

 This policy ensures that surveys are designed appropriately and conducted in a manner that provides maximum benefit to campus constituencies while minimizing redundancy and frequency.
 This policy applies to any person, department, or program wishing to conduct surveys at SFCC.
 In general, surveys intended for distribution to any members or prospective members of the College community must first obtain approval from the Office of Planning and Institutional Effectiveness.

 Surveys of campus constituents are widely recognized as an important means for collecting information to maintain, improve, and assure educational quality; to enhance institutional effectiveness; and/or to improve student success.
 All surveys at SFCC must be conducted in an ethical and responsible manner.
 The purpose of review by the Office of Planning and Institutional Effectiveness is to ensure that surveys are designed and conducted through best practices in research methodology.

 - Generalizable Knowledge as defined in US code 45 CFR 46 and the Belmont Report, means knowledge used to draw general conclusions, inform policy, or apply findings beyond a single individual or program, often through publications or presentations.